 \section{Summary and Conclusions}

-A knowledge of few-body dynamics in light ($S=-2$) $\Xi$-hypernuclei can serve as essential input to determine the correct EoS for neutron star matter for possible explanation of the stability of neutron stars with masses close to or above $2M_{\odot}$.
-In this regard, the ($I=3/2, J^P={1/2}^+$) $\Xi^- nn$ three-body system is one of the simplest systems to investigate the nature of the underlying 3BF, owing to the stability of this channel against strong decays and to the Coulomb-free dynamics.
-However, the impracticability of performing $\Xi$-hyperon scattering experiments and the lack of empirical data thereof have so far eluded rigorous determination of essential observables.
-Thus, a general qualitative approach relying solely on low-energy universality is demanded to illuminate specific characteristics of the underlying interactions that may reflect the emergence of exotic bound states.
+A knowledge of few-body dynamics in light ($S=-2$) $\Xi$-hypernuclei can serve as an essential input to the neutron star EoS for possible explanation of their stabilities with masses $\gtrsim 2M_{\odot}$.
+In this regard, the $\Xi^- nn$ ($I=3/2,\, J^P={1/2}^+$) three-body system is one of the simplest systems to investigate the nature of the underlying 3BF.
+The reason being the stability of this channel against strong decays and the absence of Coulomb interactions.
+However, the impracticability of performing $\Xi$-hyperon scattering experiments and the lack of empirical data thereof have so far eluded rigorous determination of essential few-body observables.
+Thus, a general qualitative insight relying solely on low-energy universality is needed to illuminate specific characteristics of the underlying interactions that may reflect the emergence of exotic halo-bound states.